 The beach is the true gem of this resort.
 St. Pete Beach is regularly voted one of the most beautiful beaches in the world, and it’s easy to see why - sugar white sand and crystal clear water in perfect shades of blue and green.
 Keep your eyes fixed on the water, and you and your kids are sure to see a pod of frolicking dolphins.

 The resort offers a variety of water sports.
 Your adventurous teenagers can take advantage of WaveRunners, kayaks, and standup paddleboards; rates begin at $25/hour.
 Beachfront yoga classes are complimentary every morning and every sunset.
 There also are two heated, oceanfront pools plus outdoor ping pong, billiard, and foosball tables.

 KidTripster Tip: When choosing your poolside or beachside chair, let pool concierges know first.
 They are more than happy to set you up with towels, an umbrella, and a sunscreen misting.

-See the front desk to borrow complimentary items from the Kids' Closet, everything your children may need but you forgot or didn’t have room to pack - toys, books, strollers, baby bathtubs, and much more.
-Teens are also treated to use of video game systems, movies, and board games.
+See the front desk to borrow complimentary items from the Kids' Closet - everything your children may need but you forgot or didn’t have room to pack including toys, books, strollers, baby bathtubs, and much more.
+Teens are free to use the video game systems, movies, and board games.

 Where to eat?

 Offering both indoor and outdoor seating, the Sea Porch is a perfect choice for family dining.
 The children’s menu offers healthy choices.
 Our son immensely enjoyed his grilled tilapia.
-Whether it was steak, chicken, or seafood, everything here was prepared perfectly.
-Make your reservation for sunset, and only the view will rival your food.
+Whether it was steak, chicken or seafood, everything here was prepared perfectly.
+Make your reservation for sunset, and only the view will rival the food.